Do you want to KonMari your home to get organised, but have zero clue how to set aside the time to take on such a mammoth project?

 Despite that, I still really wanted to declutter my home.
 I was finding the clothes particularly difficult to keep tidy in the girls’ rooms and I felt like I was drowning in stuff in every single room.

-At the start of the year, after watching the show and feeling really motivated by it, I decided to just go for it.
+At the start of 2019, after watching the show and feeling really motivated by it, I decided to just go for it.